-In line with the model of servant leadership set out in scripture, we affirm that abuse in all its forms is wrong before the Lord and deeply damaging to the victims.
-Where the elders and/or trustees of Oxford EPC become aware of allegations of illegal activity, we undertake to report them to the statutory authorities.
+In line with the model of servant leadership set out in Scripture, we affirm that abuse in all its forms is wrong before the Lord and deeply damaging to the victims.
+Where the elders and/or trustees of Oxford Pres become aware of allegations of illegal activity, we undertake to report them to the statutory authorities.

 Reporting Safeguarding Concerns

 Any allegation or concern regarding the abuse of a child or vulnerable adult must be treated seriously and reported as soon as possible.
 A concern can arise when you observe or suspect abusive behaviour, when an allegation is made or disclosed, or where there are indicators (signs and symptoms) of suspected abuse on the victim.

 There are several ways for you to report a safeguarding concern:

 Telephone: 01865 238307

 Ruth would normally be the first person to contact but if you would prefer to speak to someone else, or someone who is not a member of staff, please contact Nick or Falko.